mdn/translated-content/files/es/learn/html/multimedia_and_embedding/video_and_audio_content/index.md

 ### Detecting track addition and removal

 You can monitor the track lists within a media element to detect when tracks are added to or removed from the element's media.
-For example, you can watch for the {{event("addtrack")}} event being fired on the associated {{domxref("AudioTrackList")}} object (retrieved via {{domxref("HTMLMediaElement.audioTracks")}}) to be informed when audio tracks are added to the media:
+For example, you can watch for the [`addtrack`](/es/docs/Web/Reference/Events/addtrack) event being fired on the associated {{domxref("AudioTrackList")}} object (retrieved via {{domxref("HTMLMediaElement.audioTracks")}}) to be informed when audio tracks are added to the media:

 ```js
 var mediaElem = document.querySelector("video");